Welcome to the Exchange Club of Falcon

 Our 2024 Angel Tree Program ends on Thursday, Dec 19, 2024.
 We will do pickups from our 5 locations on Dec 20, 2024 and Dec 23, 2024 and deliver the toys/gift cards to their respective organizations before Christmas.
 We have had many surprise donations this year so stay tuned for more great news like this.

-Donations from our 15th Annual Craft Fair held Oct 2024
+Donations from our 16thAnnual Craft Fair held Oct 2025

 We finally had the opportunity to take our donations to the great organizations here in El Paso County.
-These donations were made from the funds we made for the 15th Annual Falcon Craft Fair from October 2024.
-We made donations to Mt Carmel Veterans Center (left photo), to Eastern Plains Community Pantry (middle photo), Safe Passage and Kidpower of Colorado (right photo) and Rocky Mountain Inclusive Connections (not pictured).
-We raised $8,500.00 in our event and the monies were spread out among these great organizations.
+These donations were made from the funds we made for the 16th Annual Falcon Craft Fair from October 2025.
+We made donations to Mt Carmel Veterans Center, to Eastern Plains Community PantrySafe Passage and Kidpower of Colorado, District 49 Bennett Ranch Elementary School Arts program, the District 49 Closet and Food Pantry, and Silver Key Senior Services.
+We raised over $9,500.00 in our event and the monies were spread out among these great organizations.
+We also collected non-perishable foods and clothing for Eastern Plains Community Pantry and the D49 Food Pantry

 The Exchange Club of Falcon loves spreading our support to these partnering organizations.